batty2021/Kickstarter-analysis/README.md

 ![image](Theater_Outcomes_VS_Launch.png)

-Analysis of outcome based on goals
+Analysis of outcome based on goals:
   It depends on deliberately advanced formulas such as CountIFS, logical operators, and good excel modeling skills.
   Here is the screenshots of the final pivot chart and table.